 These lessons are designed to be used by an instructor who has been through the Teaching Writing: Structure and Style seminar.

 Perfect for homeschoolers, homeschool co-ops, tutors, and hybrid schools, this theme-based writing curriculum supports parents and teachers in teaching writing to elementary and middle school students (grades 4-7).
 Student Book: 362 pages.
 Teacher’s Manual: 334 pages.‘

 - Science: My high school students are taking Biology from the 101 Series, to coincide with the study of Creation.
 My younger students are using two different books from Berean Builders — Science in the Beginning and Science in the Ancient World.
 They have a handy chart for using both Mystery of History and Berean Builders together!

 - Bible/Apologetics: As we learn any history lesson from the Bible, we read as much of it as possible straight from the scriptures.
 Additionally, kids 12 and up are going through the Creation Apologetics Master Class from Answers in Genesis.
 And it just so happens that my youngest kids are taking a similar course for children at church each Wednesday nights.
-I also use The Children’s Story Bible by Catherine Vos for my youngest, and The Bible Project videos are a fun extra for helping to review/understand each book of the Bible.
+The Bible Project videos are a fun extra for helping to review/understand each book of the Bible.
+I use the Child’s Story Bible by Catherine Vos for my youngest.

 - Literature: We will focus our literature reading on books written during or about ancient times.
 Some will be classic works, and others will be historical fiction.

 - Geography: These lessons are built in to the Mystery of History companion guide.
 They are so valuable, especially when comparing ancient maps to modern maps.